 Third Copenhagen Consensus: Emission Abatement Assessment, Tol

 Richard S. J. Tol's paper on Emission Abatement was of one of the key research papers from the Copenhagen Consensus on Climate in 2009 (Fix The Climate), this updated Assessment Paper was released for the third Copenhagen Consensus.
-Global Problems, Smart Solutions - Costs and Benefits
+The working paper used by the Expert Panel is available for download here, the finalized paper has been published in Global Problems, Smart Solutions - Costs and Benefits by Cambridge University Press.

 Richard Tol makes the case that there is wide agreement in the economic literature that greenhouse gas emission reduction is best done through a carbon tax.
 Climate policy, he notes, is not about spending money.
 It is about raising money (and, of course, about finding the best way to spend the revenues raised through a carbon tax.)